drand/website/docs/blog/2023-09-06-distributed-key-generation.md

 2. Then each participant gets a share, which is a point on this polynomial.
 3. In order to reconstruct the polynomial, and reveal the secret we need t participants to be involved.
 Otherwise, the secret cannot be revealed.

-The above works under the context that we have a certain entity, named the Dealer that is responsible for the sharing.
-However thinking that the dealer is an honest entity, is not the best assumption.
+The above works under the context that we have a certain entity, named the Dealer, who is responsible for the sharing.
+However assuming that the dealer is an honest entity is not a wise assumption.
 The dealer still knows the secret and the polynomial, and thus becomes a single point of failure.

 # DKGs: